isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_KPROBE.md

 ## Usage

-Probes come in 4 different flavors: `kprobe`, `kretprobe`, `uprobe`, and `uretprobe`. `kprobe` and `kretprobe` are used to probe the kernel, `uprobe` and `uretprobe` are used to probe userspace.
+Probes come in 5 different flavors: `kprobe`, `kretprobe`, `uprobe`, `uretprobe`, `usdt`. `kprobe` and `kretprobe` are used to probe the kernel, `uprobe` and `uretprobe` are used to probe userspace.
 The normal probes are invoked when the probed location is executed.
 The `ret` variants will execute once the function returns, allowing for the capture of the return value.

+The `usdt` probe is a `uprobe` in disguise, it expects to attach to tracepoints defined in userspace programs.
+See the [USDT](../concepts/usdt.md) concept page for details.

 <!-- TODO explain ELF section conventions -->